-Research in our specialist postgraduate Institute of Petroleum Engineering is a multi-disciplinary activity encompassing a range of research areas across engineering and geosciences, including geo-mechanics and rock physics, hydrates, hydrocarbon recovery, production chemistry, reservoir engineering and uncertainty quantification.
+Research in our specialist postgraduate Institute of Geoenergy Engineering (formerly the Institute of Petroleum Engineering) is a multi-disciplinary activity encompassing a range of research areas across engineering and geosciences, including geo-mechanics and rock physics, hydrates, hydrocarbon recovery, production chemistry, reservoir engineering and uncertainty quantification.
 The Institute works closely with all of the major oil and gas multinationals via Joint Industry partnerships (JIP).

 School of Mathematical and Computer Sciences (MACS)